 The Agreement obliges the parties to collaborate with each other to the extent that is necessary in order to best achieve the ends pursued by said Agreement.

 Breach of the respective duties assumed under this Agreement by any of the parties shall entitle the party or parties of the other part to demand termination of the Agreement, subject to a prior hearing by the Collaboration and Communication Commission that is created under this Agreement.

-The ONCE Foundation may, without any consequent changes to its liability with respect to compliance with its obligations, order the performance of any actions it is entitled to carry out under this Agreement and under its specific implementing agreements.
-Such orders may be given both to its special purpose vehicle Fundosa Grupo, S.A. and to any of the other companies belonging to the Fundosa Group, unless The Tax agency expressly indicates otherwise.The ONCE Foundation shall notify the Tax Agency's sole interlocutor of such an occurrence before the performance of said action begins.
+The ONCE Foundation, without altering its responsibility for the fulfilment of its obligations, may entrust the execution of the actions that it is responsible for carrying out by virtue of this Agreement and its specific execution agreements, both to its instrumental company Fundosa Grupo, S.A., and to any of the companies belonging to the Fundosa Group, unless the Tax Agency expressly declares otherwise.The ONCE Foundation shall notify the Tax Agency's sole interlocutor of such an occurrence before the performance of said action begins.

 THREE. - CONTENT

 The content of this Agreement shall be implemented through initiatives approved by the Collaboration and Communication Commission and, particularly, through the following initiatives.